1916 Brown Bears football team

 The 1916 Brown Bears football team was an American football team that represented Brown University as an independent during the 1916 college football season.
-In its 15th season under head coach Edward N. Robinson, Brown compiled an 8–1 record and outscored opponents by a total of 254 to 27.
-The team played its home games at Andrews Field in Providence, Rhode Island.
+In its 15th season under head coach Edward N. Robinson, Brown compiled an 8–1 record and outscored opponents by a total of 254 to 37.
+The team won its first eight games, including six shutouts and victories over Rutgers, Yale, and Harvard.
+In the final game of the season, played on Thanksgiving Day, Brown lost to Colgate in a cold, drenching rain that turned the field into a muddy quagmire.